Bicyclette/StarCraft_AI/README.md

 It is not, properly speaking, a FSM since some of the states are being active at the same time, for example building probes is active continuously, while building some of the other units or buildings when a condition is met.
 In fact, it is too complex to describe the whole system with mutually exclusive states, because different levels of unit management are done at the same time for efficiency.
+However, if necessary, a FSM could be used to describe the state of a given unit rather than the whole macro-system.

 ### Debugging features